If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 The Achilles tendon connects the calf muscles to the heel bone.
 This tendon is susceptible to different kinds of injuries that can affect mobility and cause pain.
 Common injuries include Achilles tendonitis, Achilles bursitis, and Achilles tendon rupture.
 Achilles tendonitis is where repetitive stress and overuse lead to inflammation of the tendon, which causes pain and swelling near the heel.
 Achilles bursitis involves inflammation of the bursa, a small fluid-filled sac located near the heel bone.
 This condition causes similar symptoms to tendonitis but occurs at the back of the heel.
 An Achilles tendon rupture is more severe and involves a partial or complete tear of the tendon, often accompanied by sudden, sharp pain and an inability to walk properly.
 Treatment varies depending on the severity of the injury but may include rest, targeted stretching exercises, and in severe cases of rupture, surgical intervention.
 Regular visits to a podiatrist are important for proper diagnosis, management of symptoms, and guidance on rehabilitation to ensure effective recovery.
 If you have an injured Achilles tendon, it is suggested that you make an appointment with a podiatrist today.

 Achilles tendon injuries need immediate attention to avoid future complications.
-If you have any concerns, contact Dr. Randy Garr of Utah.
+If you have any concerns, contact Dr. Randy Garr of Bigfoot Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Is the Achilles Tendon?